Roberthorv/TE_in_Brachypodium/README.md

 # TE_in_Brachypodium
-Custom scripts used in Horvath et al. 2023, "The adverse effects of transposable elements limit their contribution to adaptation in Brachypodium distachyon".
+Custom scripts used in Horvath et al. 2023, "The evolution of transposable elements in Bradychopium distachyon is governed by purifying selection, while neutral and adaptive processes play a minor role".